aekazakov/genome-depot/admin.md

 ## System status

 The Tasks and Clusters buttons in the menu of administration panel pages show the number of running clusters and the number of currently active tasks in red circles.
 These numbers should be either 0 or 1.
 The number on the Tasks button is 1 if there is a task currently running and 0 if there is no such task.
-The number on the Clusters button is 1 if CGCMS cluster is up or 0 if there is no running cluster.
+The number on the Clusters button is 1 if GenomeDepot cluster is up or 0 if there is no running cluster.
 If this number is larger than 1, additional Django Q clusters have been started.
 Running several clusters is potentially dangerous for the data integrity and should be avoided.

 ## Tools page

 ![Administration tools page](assets/images/admin-tools.png "Administration tools page")

-The tools page has three sections: View and manage data, Import data, CGCMS configuration and user management.
+The tools page has three sections: View and manage data, Import data, GenomeDepot configuration and user management.

 The first section contains links to lists of genomes, strains, strain metadata, samples, sample metadata, genome tags, genes, annotations and regulons.
 These links open tables of existing data.